Here are some important travel essentials to help your journey go smoothy.

 For those taking the Serengeti excursion you will require Tanzanian shillings for tipping, etc.

-Kenya is 240 V; Plug Type G. You will need a voltage converter, and plug adapter if travelling from the U.S or Canada.
+Kenya is 240 V; Plug Type G (same as the UK) You will need a voltage converter, and plug adapter if travelling from the U.S or Canada.

 While in Nairobi we advise against exploring the city on your own or at night.
 Money belts are a great option to store some emergency cash and a copy of your passport.